moretrim/trait-lineariser/README.markdown

 - `gfx/fonts/Arial12_numeric.fnt`
 - `gfx/fonts/Arial12_numeric.tga`

-Any extra font should also be referenced in:
+In addition extra text colours are also used in the translation strings, to improve the readability of [leader stat summaries](#leader-stat-summaries).
+These colours as well as any extra font should be referenced in:

-- `interface/core.gfx`: the version we provide also adds extra text colour possibilities, not just to support colour highlights with `Arial12_numeric` but really for all fonts
+- `interface/core.gfx`: the version we provide adds all required colours not just to support colour highlights with `Arial12_numeric`, but for all fonts

 ##### Leader selection screen